LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 #.
 The next line isn't actually necessary since the "class" variable already has
-   the class information for "java.util.zip.ZipFile", but we have it here to demonstrate how you might deal with wanting to call methods on Java objects that were returned by other methods.
+   the class information for "java.util.zip.ZipFile", but we have it here to demonstrate how you could deal with wanting to call methods on Java objects that were returned by other methods.
 So, `~java_jnienv->GetObjectClass` returns the class information for the specified object.
 For more information, see